rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

 such as the built-in, [LDAP](github.com/rabbitmq/rabbitmq-auth-backend-ldap), or [HTTP](github.com/rabbitmq/rabbitmq-auth-backend-http) ones.

 Cache expiration is currently time-based.
 It is not very useful with the built-in (internal) [authn/authz backends](http://rabbitmq.com/access-control.html) but can be very useful for LDAP, HTTP or other backends that use network requests.

 ## RabbitMQ Version Requirements

 As with all authentication plugins, this plugin requires requires 2.3.1 or later.

+`master` branch targest RabbitMQ master (future `3.7.0`).
+To use this plugin with RabbitMQ 3.6.x, see the `stable` branch.

+## Erlang Version Requirements

+This plugin requires Erlang `18.3` or a later version.

 ## Binary Builds